 In A Meditation on Time, Swannell continues her ongoing preoccupation with nature and the effects we have on it, questioning the value we place on the environment that sustains us.

 Swannell’s work conveys her keen interest in the environment and, having originally trained and worked in the field of Economics, she completed her MA in Fine Art at City and Guilds of London Art School in 2009.

 Since 2002, jaggedart has become renowned for its unique and definite style, showcasing beautiful, intricate and sophisticated works of art.
-The gallery, located around the corner on Devonshire Street, promotes up-and-coming artists through a varied programme of exhibitions, including painting, photography, works on paper and three-dimensional pieces.
+The gallery, located on Devonshire Street, promotes up-and-coming artists through a varied programme of exhibitions, including painting, photography, works on paper and three-dimensional pieces.